Tattoo (David Allan Coe album): Recording

 Coe wrote or co-wrote most of the songs on the LP, such as “You’ll Always Live Inside of Me,’ a collaboration with Bobby Charles, which is a stone country song worthy of George Jones before breaking into a Ray Price shuffle on the chorus. (“Play it pretty,” Coe urges before the steel guitar break.)
-“Play Me a Sad Song,” is similar to the Tammy Wynette hit “Apartment#9” in structure, and even quotes the line “Loneliness surrounds me” on the chorus, while the regretful “Face to Face,” another Coe original, is a cry-in-your-beer tune that laments “Now it’s time to share the pain."
+“Play Me a Sad Song,” is similar to the Tammy Wynette hit “Apartment No. 9” in structure, and even quotes the line “Loneliness surrounds me” on the chorus, while the regretful “Face to Face,” another Coe original, is a cry-in-your-beer tune that laments “Now it’s time to share the pain."
 Other songs on the album have more complex arrangements without sacrificing this country sound, largely because of Coe’s soulful delivery.
 As Jurek writes:

 "Maria Is a Mystery" features some of the most haunting imagery in any Coe song, and he follows it with the amazing "Just in Time to Watch Love Die," before a deeply moving read of "Frisco Mabel Joy."
 The album closes with "Hey Gypsy," a dramatic, fully orchestrated plea for wanderers to return to a place of solace.
 It sounds like Coe is so haunted by these songs that he's looking directly into the depths of the mirror of his own soul.

 Tattoo was Coe's third release of 1977 and would reach number 38 on the country music albums chart.